 That first Program with Sonia Sumar, in 2015, resulted into such a deep transformation and inspired her so much that she continued to attend programs with her giving a new meaning to the word Yoga: something she could use in order to help people who feel the way she had been feeling throughout her life just for being different.

-She became the coordinator in Spain and, in order to spread the word throughout Spanish speaking population both in Spain and Latin America, she translated Sonia Sumar´s book “Yoga for the Special Child” into Spanish along with Merce Blasco.
+She became the coordinator in Spain and, in order to spread the word throughout Spanish speaking population both in Spain and Latin America, she translated Sonia Sumar´s book “Yoga for All Abilities" into Spanish along with Merce Blasco.

-Before the pandemic, Nadia taught and helped lots of kids with special needs in schools and associations in the Madrid area, at a refugee camp in Greece, in an Orphanage in Nepal, and in various events for children with special needs in Nice (France) sharing Yoga for the Special Child.
+Before the pandemic, Nadia taught and helped lots of kids with additional needs in schools and associations in the Madrid area, at a refugee camp in Greece, in an Orphanage in Nepal, and in various events for children with additional needs in Nice (France) sharing Yoga for All Abilities.

-She opened Roberta Sumar Yoga Room in Madrid, a center dedicated to offer Yoga for kids and adults with and without special needs.
+She opened Roberta Sumar Yoga Room in Madrid, a center dedicated to offer Yoga for kids and adults with and without additional needs.

-Among her students she has had the opportunity to share Yoga for the Special child yoga with children, youngsters and adults with autism, learning difficulties, Down syndrome, ADHD, C.P. and rare diseases.
+Among her students she has had the opportunity to share Yoga for All Abilities yoga with children, youngsters and adults with autism, learning difficulties, Down syndrome, ADHD, C.P. and rare diseases.

 During the pandemic, as most of the population did, she had to reinvent herself and moved closer to Guadalajara (Spain), moving the yoga center with her, starting from scratch in a whole new area.